calaldees/KaraKara/docs/for-contributors.md

 * `Track Name [Romaji].srt`
 * `Track Name [Kanji].srt`

 Note that the different versions need to be compatible (eg, the different audios need to be the same length, don't mix tv-size and full-length edits).
-If you have multiple incompatible versions of a track, please add them as separate tracks, eg:
+If you have multiple incompatible versions of a track, please add them as separate tracks using round brackets, eg:

 * `Track Name (TV-Size).txt`
 * `Track Name (TV-Size).mkv`